harvard-library/aspace-import-excel/user_documentation/examples/example.md

 <img alt="the 'Load Spreadsheet Popup'" src="images/load_popup.png"/>

 Click on the **Add File** button, and select the **empty_test_collection.xlsx** file, that you've downloade from <a href="empty_test_collection.xlsx">here</a> .
 This spreadsheet creates two top level "Series" Archival Objects; the second Archival Object will also have a child "Item" object.
 There are a few errors in the spreadsheet, so that you can see the error reporting mechanism.

+This spreadsheet has specified an Agent by the Agent ID of 3760.
+If you don't have an Agent with that ID, an agent will be created, with the header of "PLACEHOLDER FOR person agent ID 3760 NOT FOUND", and reported as such in the results.
+It also specifies a subject with the ID of 837, but also specifies the term, type, and source.
+If you don't have a subject with that ID, a new subject will be created based on that information; again, it will be reported in the results.

 Here's what it looks like from an MS Windows view: